dherault/serverless-offline/README.md

 #### dockerReadOnly

-Marks if the docker code layer should be read only.\
+Marks if the docker code layer should be read only.<br />
 Default: true

 #### enforceSecureCookies